nadithdharmasena/ConnectFS/README.md

 `make`

-If all goes well, you should have an executable file named ConnectFS in your local repo folder now.
-Before starting the application, create a folder named `data` in the same folder as your executable.
+If all goes well, you should have an executable file named ConnectFS in your local repository now.
-This folder will hold the application's permanent graph database storage files.
+Notice that the repo also includes a folder named `data` that contains a file named `Users`.
+The `data` folder will hold the permanent storage files of the application's graph database.
+Deleting this folder would delete the contents of your ConnectFS file system, so be careful with how you handle it.

 ## Shell Documentation